Skip to content

 Client behavior:

-3. Open HTTPS connection to the selected target
+3. Open an HTTPS connection to the selected target.

 Public Key Distribution — TXT